 If you don’t like to manage multiple accounts, consider signing up for a Google or Microsoft account.
 Gmail is great, and you can use Hangouts for video calls and instant messaging.
 Similarly, you have access to apps such as Skype and OneDrive with a Microsoft account.

-It can be hard to think and work like a business owner when it comes to freelancing, but hopefully you will have an easier time after using some of these tools.
+It can be hard to think and work like a business owner as a freelance graphic designer, but hopefully you will have an easier time managing the business side of things after using some of these tools.